Headbright/applink/README.md

 Of course, requesting the page may still expose the visitor's IP address to the server hosting the page.

-You're welcome to self-host the page or use the hosted version at [applink.dev](https://applink.dev).
-Please note that the hosted version may be taken down at any time.

 Created with ❤️ by [Konstantin](https://github.com/kkostov).

 ## Usage